 Supply chain management (SCM) is the process of planning, implementing, and controlling the operations of a supply chain for the purpose of satisfying customer requirements as efficiently as possible.
-Supply chain management spans all movement and storage of raw materials, work-in-process inventory, and finished goods from point-of-origin to point of consumption.
+Supply chain management spans all movement and storage of raw materials, work-in-process inventory, and finished goods from the point of origin to the point of consumption.

 This definition was suggested by Keith Oliver, a leading British logistician who first mentioned this concept in an interview with the Financial Times in 1982.
 Since then, multiple experts have offered their own definitions of SCM.
 But in a nutshell, it can be described as supervising the whole flow of goods and services, from raw materials to final products.